metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_http_proxy_v1_manifest.md

 Optional:

 - `cache_duration` (String) How long to cache the JWKS locally.
-If not specified,Envoy's default of 5m applies.
+If not specified, Envoy's default of 5m applies.
-- `dns_lookup_family` (String) The DNS IP address resolution policy for the JWKS URI.When configured as 'v4', the DNS resolver will only perform a lookupfor addresses in the IPv4 family.
-If 'v6' is configured, the DNS resolverwill only perform a lookup for addresses in the IPv6 family.If 'all' is configured, the DNS resolverwill perform a lookup for addresses in both the IPv4 and IPv6 family.If 'auto' is configured, the DNS resolver will first perform a lookupfor addresses in the IPv6 family and fallback to a lookup for addressesin the IPv4 family.
-If not specified, the Contour-wide setting definedin the config file or ContourConfiguration applies (defaults to 'auto').See https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/cluster/v3/cluster.proto.html#envoy-v3-api-enum-config-cluster-v3-cluster-dnslookupfamilyfor more information.
+- `dns_lookup_family` (String) The DNS IP address resolution policy for the JWKS URI.
+When configured as 'v4', the DNS resolver will only perform a lookup for addresses in the IPv4 family.
+If 'v6' is configured, the DNS resolver will only perform a lookup for addresses in the IPv6 family.
+If 'all' is configured, the DNS resolver will perform a lookup for addresses in both the IPv4 and IPv6 family.
+If 'auto' is configured, the DNS resolver will first perform a lookup for addresses in the IPv6 family and fallback to a lookup for addresses in the IPv4 family.
+If not specified, the Contour-wide setting defined in the config file or ContourConfiguration applies (defaults to 'auto').
+See https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/cluster/v3/cluster.proto.html#envoy-v3-api-enum-config-cluster-v3-cluster-dnslookupfamily for more information.
-- `timeout` (String) How long to wait for a response from the URI.If not specified, a default of 1s applies.
+- `timeout` (String) How long to wait for a response from the URI.
+If not specified, a default of 1s applies.
 - `validation` (Attributes) UpstreamValidation defines how to verify the JWKS's TLS certificate. (see [below for nested schema](#nestedatt--spec--virtualhost--jwt_providers--remote_jwks--validation))

 <a id="nestedatt--spec--virtualhost--jwt_providers--remote_jwks--validation"></a>